Anish-000/LegalLance-AI/README.md

 # Run and deploy your AI Studio app

-This contains everything you need to run your app locally.
+This contains everything you need to run our app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1VLFKQZFEVA8IcQzH_ReicYtthcVqbFSQ
+View our app in AI Studio: https://ai.studio/apps/drive/1VLFKQZFEVA8IcQzH_ReicYtthcVqbFSQ?fullscreenApplet=true